BC Žalgiris: 1999–2004

 The year after winning the EuroLeague, Žalgiris suffered one of its worst seasons.
-The club was eliminated after the group stage in the EuroLeague, finishing third in the NEBL and losing the LKL finals to Lietuvos Rytas for the first time.
+The club was eliminated after the group stage in the EuroLeague, finishing third in the NEBL and losing the LKL finals to Lietuvos Rytas for the first time – a complete disaster for the previous year's EuroLeague champions.
 In the 2000–01 season, the team reached the new EuroLeague playoffs, but lost to AEK. Žalgiris won the LKL championship, beating Lietuvos Rytas 3–2.
-The 2001–02 season was again disappointing, as the team was eliminated in the EuroLeague after the group stage and lost the LKL championship to Lietuvos Rytas.
-In the 2002–03 season, they were again eliminated in the EuroLeague playoffs, but achieved the LKL championship, beating Lietuvos Rytas 4–2.
+The 2001–02 season was a disappointment, as the team was eliminated in the EuroLeague after the group stage and lost the LKL championship to Lietuvos Rytas.
+In the 2002–03 season, they were again eliminated in the EuroLeague group stage, but achieved the LKL championship, beating Lietuvos Rytas 4–2.

 Sabonis became the principal owner of the club in 2003, after playing for many years in the Spanish ACB League and the North American National Basketball Association (NBA).
 He also played for the club during the 2003–04 season, winning EuroLeague Regular Season and Top 16 MVP. Žalgiris almost made it to the EuroLeague Final Four, but were stopped by Maccabi Tel Aviv, who tied the game with Derrick Sharp's last-second three-pointer at the end of regulation and went on to beat Žalgiris in overtime.
 The season ended on a high note, as Žalgiris swept Lietuvos Rytas 4–0 in the LKL championship.
 Paulius Jankūnas also made his debut with Žalgiris during the season.